egorponomarev/Android-SDK/README.md

 The Android SDK centers around an instance of the 'Player' class.
 You can tell the Player instance to `play()` music, `pause()` music, or `skip()` to the next song.
-The Player class does all of its work asynchronously, so you must register various 'Listener' classes with it to receive notifications when various events occur.
+The Player class does all of its work asynchronously, so you must register 'Listener' classes with it to receive notifications when various events occur.

+Note that this library requires an Internet connection for playback, and the Feed.fm service is only licensed for use in the United States.

 The basic flow for using the Player is as follows: